Camendivil/mcb185_homework/participation.md

 	+ Went over unit 4 in class
 	+ Practiced Unit 2 assessment example
 	+ Need to schedule an assessment for this unit
+	+ Met Jenna and she gave me some pointers for Unit 3
 - Week 9
 	+ Passed in class Unit 2 assessment
 	+ Started on Unit 3